 - ½ cup marinara sauce

-- 1 cup mozzarella shredded, part-skim, divided (4 ounces)
+- 1 cup mozzarella - shredded, part-skim, divided; 4 ounces

-- 1 tablespoon parmesan dry-grated
+- 1 tablespoon parmesan - grated

 Instructions